U.S. Route 31 in Tennessee

 U.S. Route 31 (US 31) is a part of the United States Numbered Highway System that runs from Spanish Fort, Alabama, to Mackinaw City, Michigan.
 In the U.S. state of Tennessee, it runs concurrently with Interstate 65 (I-65) for the first mile northward from the Tennessee state line.
 There US 31 parallels I-65 to downtown Nashville.
 At Pulaski US 31 meets the southern terminus of US 31A in Tennessee.
 US 31 continues due north through Lynnville, Columbia, Spring Hill, Franklin and Brentwood to Nashville.
-The route splits into US 31E and US 31W in Nashville and go into Kentucky.
+The route splits into US 31E and US 31W in Nashville and goes into Kentucky.

 Route description

 The first mile of US 31 in Tennessee runs concurrently with I-65.
 At Exit 1 in Ardmore, it leaves I-65 and begins an unsigned concurrency with State Route 7.
 US 31 then goes through Elkton before going through mainly rural countryside until it has an intersection with US 64 on the outskirts of Pulaski.
 US 31 gains the name 1st Street through Pulaski; upon leaving Pulaski US 31 meets the southern terminus of US 31A (Grigsby Street).
 US 31 goes through more rural countryside on its way to Columbia.
 In Columbia, US 31 picks up the names Carmack Boulevard and Garden Street; it also has a short concurrency with US 412 Business (US 412 Bus.) and intersects the northern terminus of US 43.
 After leaving Columbia, US 31 gains two designations, first it gains a Tennessee Parkway designation from Columbia to Rosa L. Parks Boulevard in Nashville, and then it picks up the hidden SR 6, which it keeps later as US 31E to the Tennessee state line.
 US 31 goes through some more rural countryside before meeting the western terminus of SR 396 (Saturn Parkway) in Spring Hill and gains the name 1st Street.
 After leaving Spring Hill, US 31 has an interchange with I-840.
 US 31 then continues into Franklin, where US 31 Truck makes a turn to the east onto SR 397 (Mack Hatcher Memorial Parkway), while US 31, erroneously signed here as US 31 Business (which doesn't actually exist and US 31 mainline is signed throughout Franklin), passes north through downtown Franklin.
 US 31 then has an intersection with mainline US 431 (5th Avenue) before passing through Franklin Square and crossing the Harpeth River to meet SR 397 and the northern end of US 31 Truck.
-US 31 then goes through the Nasville suburb of Brentwood as Franklin Road.
+US 31 then goes through the Nashville suburb of Brentwood as Franklin Road.
 While in Brentwood, US 31 has three important interchanges with SR 441 (Moores Lane), SR 253 (Concord Road) and SR 254 (Old Hickory Boulevard).
 US 31 next goes through the cities of Oak Hill and Berry Hill, where it has an interchange with SR 155 (Thompson Lane/Woodmount Boulevard), before arriving in Nashville.